cslylla/bolt-wall-of-love-app/README.md

 ## Project Overview

-Wall of Love is a community showcase app built as part of a Customer Experience Engineer assessment at Bolt.new.
-It lets Bolt.new creators share projects they've built, discover what others have made, and get inspired.
+Wall of Love is a community showcase app, it lets Bolt.new creators share projects they've built, discover what others have made, and get inspired.
 Built entirely with Bolt.new.

 ## Key Features